Yutaro Shin

 Yutaro Shin (新 裕太朗, Shin Yūtarō) is a Japanese football player, who last played for Melbourne Knights in the National Premier Leagues Victoria.

 Playing career

 Yutaro Shin played for Fukushima United FC and Azul Claro Numazu from 2012 to 2015.

+In 2016, Yutaro joined NPL NSW side Sydney United 58 in Australia, in which he won the NPL Championship, the NPL NSW Premiership, and the Waratah Cup in which he scored the winning goal in the 1-0 win over Manly United in the final.

+In May 2018, Yutaro signed with Master 7 FC in the Lao Premier League.

 In January 2019, Shin returned to Australia, signing for National Premier Leagues Victoria side Melbourne Knights.